Roatan, Honduras

 When we asked people living in Roatan what life is like and how people spend their time, they said:

 "Since Roatan is a tourist location most priorities resolve around water sports such as SCUBA, free-diving, snorkeling, fishing, jet-skiing, etc. West End area caters to tourists with many restaurants/bars where you can meet people.
 At night many restaurants offer karaoke or trivia.
-It is very easy to meet people and the community is small so you will quickly learn the ex-pats from tourists," remarked one expat living in Roatan, Honduras.
+It is very easy to meet people and the community is small so you will quickly learn the ex-pats from tourists," explained one expat living in Roatan, Honduras.

 What do expats in Roatan appreciate most about the local culture?